nolafs/renaissance-website/site/content/privacy/_index.md

 If you want to exercise any of these rights, please write to us to gdpr@renaissancepr.biz

 If you object to our processing of your personal information for certain purposes or you want us to stop using or to delete your personal information, you can contact us and tell us why.
 In certain circumstances we may not be able to stop using your personal information but, if that is the case, we’ll let you know and tell you why.

 If you wish to raise a complaint on how we have handled your personal data,you can contact us to have the matter investigated.
 Please contact us at Stefano@renaissancepr.co.uk

 If you are not satisfied with our response or believe we are not processing your personal information accordance with the law you can complain to the Information Commissioner’s Office https://ico.org.uk/ or seek a remedy through local courts if you believe your rights have been breached.

-Cookies
+**Cookies**

 Technologies such as cookies, beacons, tags and scripts are used by us and our partners, affiliates, or analytics or service providers.
 These technologies are used in analysing trends, administering our website, tracking users’ movements around the website and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

 We use cookies, for example, to remember users’ settings (e.g. language preference).
-Users can control the use of cookies at the individual browserlevel.
+Users can control the use of cookies at the individual browser level.

 This privacy policy was last updated on 6th May 2018.
-Please checkback regularly to be kept informed of update
+Please check back regularly to be kept informed of update